Megan Caldwell Brown, DVM

-Dr. Megan Caldwell has been practicing small animal and emergency medicine in Madison for the past 17 years.
-A native of Madison, she attended the University of Wisconsin School of Veterinary Medicine, where she and partner Dr. Lisa Olson, graduated in 1999.
-In 2007 the classmates set out to together with the a vision that would become Whole Pet Veterinary Clinic; the clinic they created was founded upon a goal of providing options for pets and their people that include the best of traditional and alternative medical care.
+Dr. Megan Caldwell Brown has been practicing small animal and emergency medicine in Madison since 1999.
+A native of Madison, she attended the University of Wisconsin School of Veterinary Medicine.
+In 2007 she and classmate Dr. Lisa Olson set out together to make their vision become reality by creating Whole Pet Veterinary Clinic, founded upon a goal of providing options for pets and their people that include the best of traditional and alternative medical care.
 Outside of this concept they knew that excellent customer service and attention to financial considerations with owners would be key to their business.

-When Dr. Caldwell is not gleefully busy at work, she likes to read, cook, be outdoors, and spend as much time as possible with her family.
-Her husband Bob and their 4 kids share their home with 5 fabulous cats and 2 cool canines.
+When Dr. Caldwell Brown is not gleefully busy at work, she likes to read, cook, be outdoors, and spend as much time as possible with her family.
+Her husband Bob and their 4 kids share their home with 5 fabulous cats and 3 cool canines.